Axway/Grapes/server/src/site/markdown/tech_doc/clients-specs.md

 ### Module

 A module is the smallest part of your software that has it own life-cycle.
-A module can contains:
+A module can contain:

 1. sub-modules if they all have the same lifecycle
-1. artifacts if your module provide binaries (example: jar, zip, ...)
+1. artifacts if your module builds binaries (example: jar, zip, ...)
-1. dependencies if your module need external libraries to be built
+1. dependencies if your module requires external libraries to be built

 <strong>Example</strong>